 People who are injured in a serious accident need time and money to recover.
 Often, the only way to obtain these necessities is by filing a lawsuit against the party responsible for the accident.
 Usually, you have two years from the date of the accident to bring a personal injury lawsuit in Texas.
 However, in order to avoid spoliation of evidence and to ensure your attorney has adequate time to properly investigate the facts, it is important to consult an attorney as soon as you are able.

 In most cases, a plaintiff in a personal injury lawsuit will need to establish the defendant's negligence.
 Negligence occurs when a person or entity's conduct falls below the appropriate standard of care, causing someone else to be injured and incur damages.
 For example, all drivers of cars and trucks have a duty to use reasonable care by obeying laws and paying attention behind the wheel.
-Damages that may be recovered by filing a personal injury lawsuit include economic losses, such as medical bills, lost wages, lost earning capacity, and property damage, as well as noneconomic losses like pain and suffering and loss of enjoyment.Consumer Protection Actions
+Damages that may be recovered by filing a lawsuit with the assistance of a lawyer in San Antonio include economic losses, such as medical bills, lost wages, lost earning capacity, and property damage, as well as noneconomic losses like pain and suffering and loss of enjoyment.Consumer Protection Actions

 We also represent consumers who have been harmed due to misrepresentations concerning goods or services.
 The Texas Deceptive Trade Practices Act (DTPA) was designed to protect consumers against deceptive, misleading, and false business practices and unconscionable actions.
 It protects a broad range of consumers, including individuals, partnerships, corporations, the state, and subdivisions and agencies of the state that seek or acquire goods or services by purchase or lease.